 An imbalance in your French Bulldog’s hormones can lead to them sleeping more or being less active.
 The disorder might also be caused by weight loss, changes in appetite or drinking patterns, or changes in bowel habits.

 Slower metabolism, weight gain, and lethargy are possible symptoms of an underactive thyroid.
-Medications can be very successfully used to treat this condition, which is diagnosed through blood tests.
+Medications can successfully treat this condition, diagnosed through blood tests.
 Many dogs whose energy levels have been affected by the disease see a huge difference once they begin treatment.

 Red blood cells transport oxygen throughout the body, and an abnormally low level of red blood cells may present a serious risk.
 This result is a decrease in oxygen delivery to all of the body’s tissues.
-Having this condition may make your French Bulldog less capable of coping with exercise or exertion, as well as making them sleepy.
+This condition may make your French Bulldog less capable of coping with exercise or exertion and make them sleepy.

 This is a highly contagious bacterial infection.
 Dogs can contract leptospirosis directly from other dogs or even humans.
 Water, soil, and air are also easy ways it can spread.
 In warm climates, it is most common.

 |Some dogs have this condition.
 According to many owners, French Bulldogs who suffer from this condition sleep more.
 Hormonal imbalances may alter behavior and energy levels as well as manifest in physical symptoms.
 In most cases, these changes are temporary and will clear up independently.
 However, your vet may recommend effective medication if your Frenchie condition is more severe.